 - Using the machine variation, most lifters perform the exercise using a thumbless grip because they think that it will help keep tension via the triceps and the pecs instead of squeezing the bar tightly.

-- If your local gym has a hammer strength chest press machine, don’t let it be your first exercise.
+- If your local gym has a hammer strength machines, don’t let it be your first exercise.
 Try workouts such as barbell and dumbbell movements, then finalize your exercises with this one.

-Hammer Strength chest press has traditionally been used to work pectorial major, triceps and hosts of stabilizers and helpers such as rotator cuff, pectoris minor rhomboids, and upper trapezius.
+Hammer strength machines has traditionally been used to work pectorial major, triceps and hosts of stabilizers and helpers such as rotator cuff, pectoris minor rhomboids, and upper trapezius.
 However, if you reach a state of plateau or for some reasons you can’t use it any more that’s when you look at its variations with respect.

 Note: Not all of them will work out well for you.
 However, at least some will.
 Try each one of them until you hit the best.